geoscixyz/gpg/content/magnetics/magnetics_basic_principles.rst

 combination (superposition) of dipoles (see the "Buried structures" section).
 More advanced applets will be used to look at the responses of some of these bodies.

+If the object is "small", that is all of the object's dimensions are several times smaller than the depth to its center, then  the object acts as a :ref:`magnetic dipole<fields_magnetic_dipole>` -- that is, a little bar magnet with strength and direction caused by the inducing field.

 In the accompanying :ref:`applet<magnetics_applet>`, observations of individual components :math:`(B_x,B_y,B_z)` can be displayed.
 The projection of :math:`\vec{B_A}` onto the direction of Earth's field :math:`\hat{B_0}` is called the *total field* (:math:`B_t`).